ESG FAQ

 For all employees, the Group ensures there are tools and processes in place to set individual performance and development goals, and access learning and development opportunities for their current and future roles.

-The Group’s robust process of setting individual performance and development goals annually, with regular reviews during the year, provides everyone with a clear roadmap to deliver with impact based on individual goals, behaviors, and contributions to others' success.
+The Group’s robust process follows F.A.S.T goal setting methodology to set individual performance and development goals with regular reviews during the year that provides everyone with a clear roadmap to deliver impact assessed considering the following three dimensions equally:

-The new features introduced from 2021 in the goal-setting process make it more meaningful and support the new ways of working to collaborate and achieve together:
+The goal-setting process and feedback make it more meaningful and support the new ways of working to collaborate and achieve together:

 - FAST goals (Frequently discussed, Ambitious, Specific, Transparent) to support our desire to move to a more agile and regular way of reviewing and re-prioritizing goals.
 Managers are accountable to ensure employee goals are aligned with the agreed priorities throughout the year.